stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 05 (P2L1) - Requirements Engineering.md

 ### Pertinence Quiz

 _Consider an information system for a gym.
-In the list below, mark all the requirements that you believe are pertinent._
+In the list below, mark all the requirements that you believe are pertinent_.

 - Members of the gym shall be able to access their training programs
 - The system shall be able to read member cards